-- Single Fiat Peg (usually the US Dollar can be EUR or Yen).
+- Single Fiat Peg .
+This is usually the US Dollar, but can also be EUR or Yen or any Fiat currency.
 Tether/USDT is the big one that has been operating for some time, but has been more recently been joined by TrueUSD/TUSD and Havven/HAV.

 - Multi Fiat Peg.
 These use a basket of Fiat currencies possibly with some non Fiat hard assets.
 Single Fiat Peg is adequate for use case 1 = a place to park your crypto assets without cashing back into Fiat; so it is no surprise that Crypto Exchanges use them as a way to encourage trading.
 However, a Single Fiat Peg is no use to somebody looking for use case 2 = long term asset stability; many global investors look at US$ as a long term risk factor.
 For use case 3 = currency to facilitate cross border payments, a Multi Fiat Peg is also less volatile.